gradutree/twice/README.md

 To run the app, the db must be populated first(make sure db c09 exists in mongodb), to do so, run go to ./scraper and run `node scrapperv2.js` and `node ./scraper/prog_scrap.js`.
 Once finished you can now run the server with npm start.

 ### Members

 - Mark Viola
 - ZiXian Chen
 - Hyeong Ook Yu

+### Introducing Video

+- You can watch in Youtube : https://www.youtube.com/watch?v=2o3K9oEM6Ls&feature=youtu.be

 ### Description